particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - Monitor One devices can only be powered by the M12 8-pin connector.

+### USB Power (USB-C PD)

+- The Muon has a USB-C connector, and also requires USB-C PD support.
+- The Muon cannot be powered by a USB-A to USB-C adapter cable!
+- See [Muon USB power](/troubleshooting/guides/device-troubleshooting/muon-usb-power/) for more information

 ### VIN (external supplies)

-- All devices have the ability to power from a non-USB power pin.
+- Most devices have the ability to power from a non-USB power pin.
 On many devices this is labeled VIN.

 - The allowable voltage range and current varies by device, see the list of devices below.